mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

-# COverlap: a FIJI co-localization toolset
+# COverlap: a Fiji co-localization toolset
-This 4 steps FIJI/ImageJ toolset is intended for the 3D co-localization of two nuclear markers.
+This 4 steps Fiji/ImageJ toolset is intended for the 3D co-localization of two nuclear markers.
 It has been tested on multichannel tiled Z-stack images acquired with a Spinning Disk confocal microscope.

 ## Brief description of the 4 steps